offen/analyticstxt/draft-offen-analyticstxt.md

 ##### geographic-location

 Geographic location of users is determined and used.
-This could for example be derived from the request IP or from using Browser APIs.
+This could for example be derived from the request IP, or from using browser APIs.

 ##### ua-string